 The first example of the three tiny disconnectw I experienced today occurred when OfficeMax showed me how its quest for short-term profit growth was undermining basic business fundamentals; the second when absurd tobacco regulations forced three adults to work together so one old man could have a smoke; and the third when I repeatedly tried and failed to get on the Internet to post this column.

 All that agida in just under 40 short minutes – half of them spent behind the wheel.
 Clearly, modern Americans now encounter more stress in an hour than our grandparents did all year.

 By the time I returned I felt like the character “Chef” from the classic antiwar film “Apocalypse Now.”
 He’s the patrol boat crewman who runs wild after encountering a tiger in the Vietnamese rainforest while gathering mangos.
 The unexpected threat is the last straw for a good man already under duress.

-An unhinged Chef runs for the boat afterward, tears off his shirt, and tearfully screams “never get out of the boat.”
+An unhinged Chef runs for the boat afterward, tears off his shirt, and tearfully screams “.”
 Which pretty much summarizes life today in these United States for a faltering middle class which is simultaneously being frightened by its political leaders and fleeced by it business leaders

 I should have followed Chef’s advice this morning.
 Like him, I was seemingly engaged in the most mundane of daily actions as I cruised to OfficeMax to purchase Post-it Notes.